TimmieTudor/OpenRSR/README.md

 - [x] Improve the touch input for mobile devices
 - [x] Fix the jump script code entirely
 - [x] Add animations to obstacles
+- [ ] Add movers
-- [ ] Add the option to save and load levels from zip files
+- [ ] Add the option to import a level without having to move the level files manually
+- [ ] Add an in-game theme editor, to make it easier to create custom themes